follen99/SmartCity/README.md

 # Smart City
-This references the `International Competition On Embedded Systems`
+This is the repo of `International Competition On Embedded Systems` workshop

 You can explore the circuit [HERE](https://www.tinkercad.com/things/gbxHq2Dtcys-copy-of-smart-city/editel?sharecode=mTXS8glbrD19aOvlUgvTBS_cZBWWGC0vdCaZVx69N-w)